truveris/tracboards/README.rst

 Calendar Dashboard
 ------------------
-The calendar dashboard lists all the milestones events defined in the configuration file.
+The calendar dashboard lists milestones events based on templates defined in the configuration file.
+You can also define events in the Trac wiki using specific key words.

 Accessible through::